shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 ### Restoration

 At level 11, you learn how to absorb spells.
-When you use Cure or Prevention on a spell, you gain spell slot points equal to that effected spell’s level.
+When you use Cure or Prevention on a spell, you gain spell points equal to that effected spell’s level.

 ## Reality Sharer